The Season of Epiphany

 It reminds us:

-• God is not hidden — God reveals Himself.
+• God is not hidden — He will reveal Himself to us.

-• Faith is a journey of discovery, like the Magi’s long road.
+• Faith is a journey of discovery, like the Magi’s long journey.

-• Our calling is to reflect the light we have received.
+• Our calling is to reflect the light we have received into the world.

 In a culture that often rushes from Christmas straight into ordinary life, Epiphany invites us to pause and pay attention to the ways God continues to make Himself known.